 Whatever place you are in within your own journey to rediscovery.
-If you’re thinking of leaving there’s a good reason why.
+If you’re thinking of leaving, there’s a good reason why.
 If you’ve left them or they’ve left you, one day, two weeks past the break-up, six months or two years.
-Narcissist love to triangulate, in the hope you’ve forgotten or that trauma bonds to high for you to break, you forgive go back try again.
+Narcissists love to triangulate, in the hope you’ve forgotten or that trauma bonds too high for you to break, you forgive, go back, try again.
 Just for it to cycle back around back around to the end.

 So next time they come back to you, listen carefully to that story you tell in your head, form it correctly and exactly as it was said.
-Then whatever stage you are on your journey of loving you, you’ll be wiser than you where before, when they come back asking to try again you’ll find it a lot easier to just ignore.
+Then whatever stage you are on your journey of loving you, you’ll be wiser than you were before.
+When they come back asking to try again, you’ll find it a lot easier to just ignore.

 Remember no contact, limited contact if children are involved, no emotional response.
-You can, and you will break free to a happy life for you.
+You can, and you will break free to a happy life for yourself.
 Something that the narcissist will never be able to do.
 They do not love, and they do not care, because deep inside them is emotional disappear, so deep so hidden, yet it rises.
-They can not feel what you or I do, and they only have bitterness envy and disregard towards you.
-Find out everything you can about what they think and feel, and you’ll soon learn it’s not love towards them you feel, it’s the deep seeds of trauma bond they created within you.
+They can not feel what you or I do, and they only have bitterness, envy and disregard towards you.
+Find out everything you can about what they think and feel, and you’ll soon learn it’s not love towards them you feel.
+It’s the deep seeds of trauma bond they created within you.
 So now see the truth in all that they do.

 Tell yourself you can and you will.
 That trauma bond will be broken for a happier you.